Turkey: Wildfires fueled by strong winds | DW | 29.07.2021

 At least three people have been killed and more than 100 injured as a result of large forest fires in southern Turkey according to state news agency Anadolu.

-Though Pakdemirli said most fires had since been extinguished, he noted that others still burned near the Mediterranean resort towns of Mersin and Alanya.
+Though Pakdemirli said most fires have since been extinguished, he noted that others still burned near the Mediterranean resort towns of Mersin and Alanya.

 The minister also posted a video on Twitter of firefighters attempting to contain a fire near the popular seaside town of Marmaris, where TRT state television reported some hotels had been evacuated.